 Under 21?
 Why Your Teen Needs a Pediatric Orthopedic Specialist

-Your teen may think she’s all grown up, but her bones tell a different story.
-A pediatric orthopedist understands growing bones and can help them heal.
+Your teen may think they’re all grown up, but their bones tell a different story.
+Our pediatric orthopedists understand growing bones and can help them heal.

 Because babies should always sleep on their backs to prevent SIDS, they’re at risk of developing flat heads.
 Here’s how to guard against that.